 One of the easiest things to do is either over or underwater plants.
 Moisture meters can be effective in determining how much water is retained in the soil, but they don’t help with the when and how much regarding the plant’s water needs.

 Watering a fuchsia plant is actually quite easy.
 They need regular moisture but can’t be standing in boggy water.
 Your in-ground plants will be more tolerant of a dry day or two while the potted plants need a bit more moisture.

-Most fuchsias aren’t terribly hardy and are used as annuals but their rapid growth even for one short season makes then standouts for the landscape.
+Most fuchsias aren’t terribly hardy and are used as annuals but their rapid growth even for one short season makes them standouts for the landscape.
 Consistent moisture will keep the plant happy and flowering all season.

 Fuchsias cannot tolerate having wet roots.
 Well-draining potting soil and good drainage holes are important for potted plants.
-Plants in ground should also have freely draining soil which is loose and fertile.
+Plants in-ground should also have freely draining soil which is loose and fertile.

 Watering fuchsia plants correctly may require the use of a moisture meter or what I call the “knuckle test.”
 Simply push your index finger into the soil around the plant.
 If it is moist to the second knuckle, you don’t need to water.
 If the soil is dry, however, it is time to water.

 How to Water Fuchsia Plants

 Fuchsia plants in containers should be watered until the water leaches out of the drainage holes.
 This is to help pull excess salts from fertilizing out of the water.
 You may want to consider using rain or distilled water if your municipality has fluoride in the water.
 Plants are sensitive to some chemicals and can become sick from common drinking water.